 All Analyses with one System

-Today, you do titrations with the Stabino® Particle Charge Mapping device, as they are fast and unparalleled in information - from sub-nanometer to micrometer, from 0.01% up to 40%v sample concentration, from 0 to 300 mS/cm conductivity.
+Today, you do titrations with the Stabino® II Particle Charge Mapping device, as they are fast and unparalleled in information - from sub-nanometer to micrometer, from 0.01% up to 40%v sample concentration, from 0 to 300 mS/cm conductivity.
 Color, absorbance or shape of the sample do not limit the application.
 Whilst pH and conductivity are automatically monitored, zeta AND streaming potential function as particle charge monitoring signals.
-For simultaneous size measurement, the probe of the NANO-flex® 180° DLS sizing instrument is simply dipped into the measurement beaker of the Stabino®.
+For simultaneous size measurement, the probe of the NANO-flex® II 180° DLS sizing instrument is simply dipped into the measurement beaker of the Stabino® II.

 Particle Metrix, November 2013